Mikapall/Demon-s-Souls-SL1-Repository/index.md

 * In the case you are doing a run that includes **+0**:
    - No Regalia weapons unless it's a NG+5 run.
    - Upgrading weapons into boss weapons will result in disqualification.
-Unless you want to use a meme weapon such as Baby Nail, in which case be our guest!
+Unless you want to use a meme weapon such as Needle of Eternal Agony, in which case be our guest!

 * In the case you are doing a run that includes **No Sprint**:
    - It is allowed to use Thief's Ring for Old Hero, Armor Spider, Dragon God.